 The insurance of the syndicate covers the common portions of the immovable, as well as your private portion.
 In the event of a loss, it will not cover you for the improvements made to your private portion.
 It is your responsibility, therefore, to ensure that these improvements are adequately, by the means of an individual insurance.
 This is generally the case, if renovations have been carried out with material of a higher quality than the original one.
 Your insurance policy must cover the value of the improvements you have made yourself, as well as those made by previous co-owners.

 What is an improvement?

-How to identify it?
+How to identify the improvements?

-The value of the improvements?
+How to fix the value of the improvements?

-Obligation to get insurance?
+Obligation to take out insurance?

 CONSULT THE PUBLICATION: Condo Insurance: Everything you should know at pages 90 and following.